-King County Director's Association (KCDA)
+King County Director's Association

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association and has remained in the joint venture ever since.
-The District's current equity of \$54,782.37 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The District's current equity of \$46,353.09 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
 The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.

-NOTE 11: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 10: FUND BALANCE CLASSIFICATION DETAILS